The Becraft Guide to Avoiding Deportation

 2. Asylum and Protection from Persecution

 Individuals who fear persecution in their home country due to race, religion, nationality, political opinion, or membership in a particular social group may apply for asylum.
-To be eligible for asylum, an applicant must:
+To be eligible, an applicant must:

 - File the application within one year of arrival in the U.S. (or show exceptional circumstances for late filing).